 In addition to being smart, Golden Retrievers are a much loved breed of dog for many reasons.
 They make great family pets due to their relaxed and calm nature.
 They are great with children and are generally non-aggressive.

 Let’s look at the intelligence of this wonderful breed and why Golden Retrievers are considered to be smart.

-Measuring Canine Intelligence & Tests
+Measuring Golden Retriever Intelligence & Tests

 As you can imagine, there is much debate about what defines intelligence both in humans and animals, and it’s worth bearing in mind that what one person would consider intelligent, another might not.

 All dogs are different and will display different skill sets and attributes, so it’s difficult to put them in a metaphorical box, nor should we try.
 But there are a few common factors that can help us identify whether a dog is considered smart or not.

 As with humans, all dogs have the potential to be classified as smart.
 But some take longer than others to figure things out.
 Does this mean we should we categorize them as intelligent or not?
 While this is problematic, it’s also really the only way of measuring intelligence in another species.

 According to some studies, dogs are able to recognize more than 150 words and it’s believed that their mental abilities are similar to a 2-year-old human.

 If your dog can pass the following tests, you probably have a smart canine.
 Golden Retrievers generally score high in the following tests, which suggest they are indeed clever furry friends.

 If an animal can solve a problem successfully within the context of their own species, then we can consider them as intelligent.
 When measuring canine intelligence, we must compare them with other dogs to get a fair comparison.
 Interspecies comparisons are problematic as there are so many variables.